 TGAz Editor: Modify the text in P66L3-10 as follows:

-The EDMG Specific Parameters subelement contains a number of fields that are used to advertise the requested or allocated operation configurations from one EDMG STA to the IFTMR frame, as described in 9.6.7.32 (Fine Timing Measurement Request another.
-The EDMG Specific Parameters subelement is included in frame format), and the initial Fine Timing Measurement frame, as described in 9.6.7.33 (Fine Timing Measurement frame format). if the Secure RTT Measurement subfield of the Fine Timing Measurement Parameters field of these frames is set to 1. (#3028, #3029) The use of the EDMG Specific Parameters subelement is described in 11.21.6 (Fine timingmeasurement procedure).
+The EDMG Specific Parameters subelement contains a number of fields that are used to advertise the requested or allocated operation configurations from one EDMG STA to another.
+The EDMG Specific Parameters subelement is included in the IFTMR as described in 9.6.7.32 (Fine Timing Measurement Request frame format), and the initial Fine Timing Measurement frame, as described in 9.6.7.33 (Fine Timing Measurement frame format).
+If the Secure RTT Measurement subfield of the Fine Timing Measurement Parameters field of these frames is set to 1. (#3028, #3029) The use of the EDMG Specific Parameters subelement is described in 11.21.6 (Fine timingmeasurement procedure).